mmikowski/jquery.event.ue/README.md

 `uheld` events work much better on smaller screens.
 Confirmed compatible with with jQuery 2.1.4, thus 1.7.0 - 2.1.4 appear safe.

+### Versions 1.1.0 ###
+Updated npm keywords.
+No code changes.
+Version changed to represent maturity and stability.

 ### Testing ###
 I have tested with Android 3.2+ (Chrome only), iOS5+ Safari, Chrome 15+, Firefox, and IE.